-You want to have an understanding of how much support like this they have provided in the past – so here are the types of questions you an ask:
+You want to have an understanding of how much support like this they have provided in the past – so here are the types of questions you can ask:

 How many years have you been providing services to Universities?

-This will be critical as you want someone right now who has an understanding on how the University dynamic works.
+This will be critical as you want someone who understands how the University dynamic works right now.

-At what Universities have you provided to until now?
+At what Universities have you provided until now?